TENERIFE, CANARY ISLANDS

 TRANSFERS TO/FROM AIRPORT

-TENERIFE - 4* HOTEL in LAS AMERICAS
+TENERIFE - 4* HOTEL IN PLAYA DE LAS AMERICAS

 PLAYA LAS AMERICAS - Playa de las Américas is a luxury tourist area located on the southwest coast of Tenerife, the largest of the Canary Islands (Spain).
 It is known for its natural and artificial beaches, its lively nightlife and for being an ideal place for surfing.
 Avenida las Américas is lined with shops and restaurants.
 Flamenco shows are scheduled in the Pirámide de Arona auditorium.
 To the north is the Siam Park water park, with slides and artificial wave pools.
 Whales and dolphins swim in the high seas.